Photos

 Mother: Betsy Bennett

 In 1829, when he was just four years old, William moved with his family to Sangamon County, Illinois.
-William was raised as a farmer and also learned the blacksmith trade.
-After the sudden death of his parents in 1842, 16-year old William was put under the guardianship of his uncle Lyman Merriman.
+William was raised as a farmer and blacksmith.
+After the sudden death of his parents in 1842, 16-year old William was put under the legal guardianship of his uncle Lyman Merriman.
 In July of 1842, William apparently joined with his oldest brother George in purchasing part of the land from their parents' estate.
 William probably spent the rest of his unmarried youth living with his brother George in the central portion of Williams Township, off Wolf Creek.
 In 1847, 22-year old William married Mary Lewis and they began to raise a family.
 The young couple moved to the nearby city of Springfield where they were living in 1850.
 In Springfield, William worked as a carpenter.
 In 1850, William's brother-in-law Isaac Constant returned to Illinois from an expedition to Oregon and began inspiring his relatives and neighbors to move to out west.
-In the spring of 1852, William, with his wife, two children, sister Lucinda, and her family, left Illinois aboard a wagon train bound for the Oregon Territory.
+In the spring of 1852, William and his family (his wife, two children, sister Lucinda, and her family) left Illinois aboard a wagon train bound for the Oregon Territory.
 During the trip on the Oregon Trail, both William's wife Mary and his infant son Joseph died and were buried by the trail's side.
 (A detailed recollection of this 7-month journey as told by William's niece Lavinia Constant Robinson can be found online here.)

-William and the wagon train arrived in what is now Jackson County, Oregon in September of 1852.
+The wagon train arrived in southern Oregon in September of 1852.
 William's sister Lucinda and her family stayed in Jackson County, Oregon, but William decided to go north to Douglas County, Oregon.
 William left his daughter Auletta in the care of his sister Lucinda Constant.
-In Douglas County, William began courting a young widow named Artinecia Chapman, whom he had known while living in Illinois.
+In Douglas County, William began courting a young widow named Artinecia Chapman, whom he probably knew while living in Illinois.
 They were married in 1853.
-After this, they settled a Donation Land Claim of 320 acres next to her parents near what is now the city of Riddle, Douglas County, Oregon.
-During the 1850's, tensions between the white settlers and the Indians in the area culminated into a war.
-During times of peace, William's family and the Riddles were friendly towards the Indians and William was called "Shindonah" (which means "long nose").
-The Rogue River Indian War ended 1856, after which most of the Indians in the area were murdered and the survivors were sent to Reservations many miles away.
-After this, William and his wife decided to move.
-In 1857, they purchased a ranch of 120 acres in Manzanita Precinct, in Jackson County, Oregon.
-They purchased their farm from Jesse Robinson, husband of William's niece Lavinia Constant.
+After this, they settled a Donation Land Claim of 320 acres near her parents near what is now the city of Riddle, Douglas County, Oregon.
+During the 1850s, tensions between the white settlers and the Indians in the area culminated into a war.
+During times of peace, William's family and the Riddles were friendly towards the Indians.
+William was called "Shindonah" (which means "long nose") by the local Indians.
+After the end of the Rogue River Indian War in 1856, William and his wife decided to move away.
+In 1856 42,43,44 or 1857 4,45, they moved to Manzanita Precinct, in Jackson County, Oregon.
+They purchased land there from Jesse Robinson, husband of William's niece Lavinia Constant.
+In Manzanita Precinct, they had a ranch of 120 acres.

-William spent the rest of his life on the Merriman ranch in Jackson County, Oregon (today, the land is within the city limits of both Medford and Central Point, Oregon).
-On the family ranch, William also ran a blacksmith business and helped to raise a family of seventeen children.
-William was a member of the Baptist religion and in politics, was a member of the Republican party.
-It is said that William was "one of the most estimable citizens of the communities he lived in."
-In the late 1870's, William contracted some kind of serious illness or disease.
-He wrote his will on August 15, 1877, leaving his estate to his wife and after her death to his son Isaac (why he specifically left out his other two sons and his nine daughters is unknown).
-William died at his home at 8 o'clock p.m. on September 16, 1877, at the age of 52.
+William spent the rest of his life on the Merriman ranch in Jackson County, Oregon (today, the land is along Merriman Road and partially within the city limits of both Medford and Central Point, Oregon).
+On the family ranch, William also had a blacksmith business and helped to raise a family of seventeen children.
+He has also been described as a cabinet maker and joiner.
+William was a member of the Baptist denomination and in politics, was affiliated with the Republican party.
+One source indicates that William was "one of the most estimable citizens of the communities he lived in."
+William served as clerk of Manzanita District in Jackson County, at an unknown point and up until 1871.
+It seems that William was also briefly a justice of the peace, and married people in the early 1860s.
+As late as July 1877, William was active in business.
+He soon became ill with consumption (tuberculosis) and lingered for over a month until his death.
+He wrote his will on August 29, 1877, in which he devised his entire estate to his wife Artinecia and after her death to their son Isaac (specifically leaving out his other two sons and his nine daughters).
+William died at his home at 8:00 pm on September 16, 1877.
+The funeral took place on September 18, 1877, which included a procession of 27 buggies and wagons the 7-mile distance from his home to the Jacksonville Cemetery.

 William married first Mary Ann Lewis on September 30, 1847 in Sangamon Co., Illinois 18.
 She was born on April 19, 1824 in New Jersey 32.
 She died in April 1852 on the Oregon Trail, probably in Kansas.